postmanlabs/labs-docs/src/pages/docs/collaborating-in-postman/working-with-your-team/enabling-team-discovery.md

 <img alt="Request to join team" src="https://assets.postman.com/postman-docs/request-to-join-team-team-discovery-v9.2.jpg" width="350px"/>

 Once you've verified your account, the Team Admins will receive a notification of your request.
-Once they approve it, you'll be able to access the team and collaborate on API projects within it.
+When they approve it, you'll be able to access the team and collaborate on API projects within it.

 ## Next steps